youldali/browser-search/README.md

 ## SimplifiedIndexConfig
 used in [createStore](#createStore)

-is the list of the fields (the properties of the documents) you want to **index**, with the primary key field omitted.
+is the list of the fields (ie. the properties of the documents) you want to **index**, with the primary key field omitted.

 ```typescript
 interface SimplifiedIndexConfig: {